lbryio/lbry.com/content/news/235-dev-oct19.md

 ### Stress testing with real users

 Over the last couple of weeks we ran two stress tests on lbry.tv by asking the community to access their accounts simultaneously which has provided critical feedback as to the bottlenecks of the current implementation.
 In the first test, we managed to bog down the LBRY SDK behind lbry.tv due to long running wallet balance calls (with the --reserved_subtotals parameter which is more intensive due to querying claim data).
 Since this API call is one of the most active ones that runs every 5 seconds to keep a user’s balance up to date, it heavily taxed the SDK and it was not able to keep up.
 Ultimately the solution would be web sockets that allows for a push mechanism, but in the meantime we added caching that made subsequent calls super fast.

-With the caching patch in place, we coordinated a 2nd stress test by reaching out to our Discord/Telegram/Reddit communities and emailing a list of ~4K lbry.tv registered accounts.
+With the caching patch in place, we coordinated a 2nd stress test by reaching out to our Discord/Telegram/Reddit communities and emailing a list of about 4000 lbry.tv registered accounts.
 This round went much better in terms of SDK performance but users outside of the US ran into trouble streaming content.
 This is a known limitation because the server is currently based in the US.
 We will attempt to cache some of this data to help serve multiple users the same file, but in order to better support users around the world, LBRY will need to run multiple UI and SDK instances around the globe.
 Overall this test was successful and will let us move lbry.tv out of the early beta phase.
 We still plan to improve concurrent operations on the SDK, but it’s not prohibiting us from trying to reach a wider audience.

 ### Embedding videos on other sites